sakshisharma84/mke-docs/content/docs/configuration/mke-virtualization/virtualization-use-scenario.md

 ---

-The example scenario illustrated herein pertains to the deployment of a CirrOS virtual machine, which is comprised by the following primary steps:
+The example scenario illustrated herein pertains to the deployment of a CirrOS virtual machine, which comprises the following primary steps:

 1. Launch a simple virtual machine
 2. Attach a disk to a virtual machine